amiaopensource/vrecord/Resources/Documentation/dv_info.md

 ## Known Issues

+### Deck control does not work/tape does not automatically start on playback/capture
+On some systems/players automated control of the DV Deck will not function as intended.
+In this case, the deck can be put into 'local' mode and playback manually controlled for capture in the same way as an analog tape.

 ### vrecord Permissions Error
 If you receive the following error while capturing via vrecord using macOS 10.14.6: